oarepo/invenio-integration-tests/README.md

 - `base` - the branch on which `oarepo-feature-<name>` is based on.
 All commits between the `baase` and `oarepo-feature-<name>` are applied to the forked package.
 - `invenio-version` - the version of the package for which the feature is applied.

+## Adding a new fork

+Fork invenio (or another) repository into the oarepo organization.
+Inside its settings, add `oarepo-bot` user with write access to the repository.

+Then create a feature branch, implement and push it.

+Finally add the feature to the `invenio-forks.yaml` file.

 ## Problems when running the build

 ### CONFLICT (content): Merge conflict in ...